jamesplease/api-pls/README.md

 |**connectWithSsl**| true | Whether or not to use SSL to connect to the database.|
 |**port**| 5000 | The port to start the webserver on.|

-##### `apiPls.migrate()`
+##### `apiPls.sync()`

-Builds the migrations from the resource models in `resourcesDirectory`, and then runs the migrations on the database.
+Synchronizes your data with the Resource Models in `resourcesDirectory`.
+Any data in dropped columns will be discarded.

+To transform data in your database, such as moving it between columns or updating all of the data in a single column, see Migrations (coming soon!).

 ##### `apiPls.start()`

 Starts the web server.
-Typically you'll want to run the migrations before doing this to make sure that the database is up-to-date.
+Typically you'll want to run `sync` before doing this to make sure that the database is up-to-date.

 ##### `apiPls.dangerouslyResetDatabase()`